dbcook/openrocket-database/README.md

 ## Installing and Uninstalling

+### Installing with OpenRocket 2022 releases

+You don't have to do anything special.
+This is the default database for the new OpenRocket.

+### Installing with OpenRocket 15.03 (last stable release from 2015)

-In all environments, I recommend you create a symlink to the cloned repo so that OpenRocket will find the components database there.
+For all OS types, I recommend you create a symlink to the cloned repo so that OpenRocket will find the components database there.
 Doing it this way allows OpenRocket to automatically find the updated files after you do a 'git pull' to grab the latest version from GitHub.
 Otherwise you would have to copy updated files to where OpenRocket expects them.

-### Mac
+#### Mac

 ```bash
 git clone https://github.com/dbcook/openrocket-database.git